 Keith J. Kendall.
-The initial term of Mr. Kendall's employment agreement was for three years ending June 30, 2021, and will automatically renew for an additional one year period ending June 30, 2022.
-Thereafter, his employment term will continue to renew annually, unless either party gives written notice of non-renewal at least 90 days prior to the end of the then-current term.
+The initial term of Mr. Kendall's employment agreement was for an initial three-year term ending June 30, 2021, and automatically renews for additional successive one-year periods thereafter unless either party gives written notice of non-renewal at least 90 days prior to the end of the then-current term.
 Non-renewal of his employment agreement by the Company would constitute a termination without Cause.
 Mr. Kendall's base salary is subject to annual review for possible increase.
-Mr. Kendall's target award opportunity under any annual incentive program that may be established by the Compensation Committee is equal to 75% of his base salary, and he is eligible to participate in our incentive plans and benefit plans as may be established or in effect from time to time.
+Mr. Kendall's target award opportunity under any annual incentive program that may be established by the Compensation Committee may not be less than 75% of his base salary, and he is eligible to participate in our incentive plans and benefit plans as may be established or in effect from time to time.

-Prior to the initial public offering, in April 2018 Mr. Kendall was issued shares of our non-voting common stock in connection with the termination of our PUP Plans equal to 5% of the issued and outstanding capital securities of the Company at the time of issue, and under the terms of his employment agreement, each share of non-voting common stock automatically became one share of voting common stock upon completion of the initial public offering.
-Under his employment agreement, Mr. Kendall also received stock options covering a number of shares equal to the difference between 5% of the total number of shares of our common stock outstanding following the initial public offering on a fully diluted basis, less the aggregate number of any shares of non-voting common stock and shares covered by stock options that he held immediately prior to the initial public offering, such that the total number of all of the shares of common stock and shares underlying stock options held by Mr. Kendall immediately following the initial public offering represented 5% of our shares of common stock on a fully diluted basis.
+Under his employment agreement, at the time of the 2018 initial public offering, Mr. Kendall also received stock options covering a number of shares equal to the difference between 5% of the total number of shares of our common stock outstanding following the initial public offering on a fully diluted basis, less the aggregate number of any shares of non-voting common stock and shares covered by stock options that he held immediately prior to the initial public offering, such that the total number of all of the shares of common stock and shares underlying stock options held by Mr. Kendall immediately following the initial public offering represented 5% of our shares of common stock on a fully diluted basis.
 In addition, upon the completion of the initial public offering, Mr. Kendall received a grant of RSUs equal to 0.47% of our total common stock outstanding following the initial public offering on a fully diluted basis, or 116,576 RSUs.
-The stock options vest in 36 equal monthly installments and the RSUs vest in eight equal quarterly installments, subject to accelerated vesting if his employment terminates for any reason other than a termination by the Company for Cause or a resignation by Mr. Kendall without Good Reason.
+The stock options vested in 36 equal monthly installments and the RSUs vested in eight equal quarterly installments, subject to accelerated vesting if his employment was terminated for any reason other than a termination by the Company for Cause or a resignation by Mr. Kendall without Good Reason.

 Daniel Barber.
 The term of Mr. Barber's employment agreement commenced on June 26, 2018 and will continue until terminated in accordance with its terms.
 Mr. Barber's base salary is subject to annual review for possible increase.
-For purposes of any annual incentive program established by the Compensation Committee, Mr. Barber's target award opportunity under any annual incentive program that may be established by the Compensation Committee is equal to 50% of his base salary, and he is eligible to participate in our incentive plans and benefit plans as may be established or in effect from time to time.
-Prior to the initial public offering, in April 2018, Mr. Barber had been awarded shares of our non-voting common stock in connection with the termination of our PUP Plans and under the terms of his agreement, each share of non-voting common stock automatically became one share of voting common stock upon completion of the initial public offering.
+For purposes of any annual incentive program established by the Compensation Committee, Mr. Barber's target award opportunity under any annual incentive program that may be established by the Compensation Committee may not be less than 50% of his base salary, and he is eligible to participate in our incentive plans and benefit plans as may be established or in effect from time to time.
+Prior to the initial public offering, in April 2018, Mr. Barber had been awarded shares of our nonvoting common stock in connection with the termination of our PUP Plans and under the terms of his agreement, each share of non-voting common stock automatically became one share of voting common stock upon completion of the initial public offering.
 Mr. Barber was also granted registration rights with respect to the shares of common stock he received at the time of the initial public offering in exchange for his non-voting common stock.